FrederickBun/FrederickBun/README.md

 </div>

 > [!WARNING]
-> I am currently conducting the **summer training of Informatics Olympiad in the High School affiliated to Southwest University**.
+> I am currently conducting the **Prepare to participate in the Chinese Informatics Competition CSP-J competition**.
 The project and other support will be paused for updates, and updates are expected to continue in August!

 `_personal.intoduce`